NithinJ-17/email-insights-nlp/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Will be added once the project is completed.

 ---